 Shaffer was a drunken, thieving, sexist, prick but I still liked him.
 Sort of.
 He made me laugh, in an outraged kind of way.
 He had no fear, none whatsoever, which was all the more impressive for someone short and of very slim stature.
 He told me he used to be an accountant but had always wanted to be a jockey, he decided against it though but only because he was shit at riding horses.

-Shaffer pretty much hated everybody, including me, but he hated me marginally less than everybody else, so that was nice.
+Shaffer pretty much hated everybody, including me, but said he hated me marginally less than everybody else, even his mum, so that was nice.
 He was always skint, so I would buy him a drink whenever I saw him.
 There was never any point offering him a fag though, he only smoked Superkings Original Black, because he said they matched the colour of his lungs.